Skip to main content

 Geology

-Te Urewera's landscape is shaped by the underlying geology of greywacke and argillite sedimentary rocks, uplifted and folded by tectonic forces along the plate boundary zone that runs through New Zealand.
+Te Urewera landscape is shaped by the underlying geology of greywacke and argillite sedimentary rocks, uplifted and folded by tectonic forces along the plate boundary zone that runs through New Zealand.
 The Huiarau and Ikawhenua ranges form rugged mountainous terrain with steep-sided valleys carved by rivers draining the high-rainfall forests toward the coast and inland basins.
-Lake Waikaremoana, the jewel of Te Urewera, was created approximately 2,200 years ago when a massive landslide of sandstone slabs measuring 8 kilometers long and 4 kilometers wide blocked the Waikaretaheke River, forming a natural dam that impounded the waters to create the present lake.
-The resulting lake reaches depths of over 200 meters and features dramatic cliff-lined shores where the original landslide blocks remain visible.
+Lake Waikaremoana, the jewel of Te Urewera, was created approximately 2,200 years ago when a massive landslide blocked the Waikaretaheke River, forming a natural dam approximately 250 metres high that impounded the waters to create the present lake.
+[1] The resulting lake reaches depths of up to 256 metres and features dramatic cliff-lined shores where the original landslide mass remains visible.
 Ongoing erosion and weathering processes continue to shape the landscape, with frequent landslides in steep terrain contributing sediment to the river systems.

 Climate And Weather